sbates/sbates.github.io/source/_posts/2013-05-07-minneapolis-st-paul-infracoders-meetup-recap.markdown

 title: "Minneapolis - St Paul Infracoders Meetup Recap"
 date: 2013-05-07 10:34
 comments: true
-categories: [ruby, chef, infracoders, puppet, vagrant, sensu]
+categories: [nerdery, ruby, chef, infracoders, puppet, vagrant, sensu]
 ---
 Last night we had a fun second meetup of the [Twin Cities Infracoders group](http://www.meetup.com/Twin-Cities-Infracoders).
 On the docket were presentations and demos for Vagrant and Sensu.
 We had about 18 people show up and a lively discussion ensued on why you'd want to use something like Vagrant and implementation strategies.